rsnyder/isabel/README.md

 **Taming of the Beast**

-Here present another painting of a woman and a lion.
+Here presents another painting of a woman and a lion.
 This time, the woman is playing a harp to "tame" the lion.
+The painting is in panoramic view so that viewers can see a wide-range of the landscape.